zhaoweiyu-github/ChromBERT/docs/source/scripts/chrombert_imputation_cistrome_sc.rst

     Path to the supervised file.

-.. option:: --o-bw
+.. option:: --o-h5

-    Path of the output BigWig file.
+    Path of the output HDF5 file.
+This option is required.

-.. option:: --o-table
+.. option:: --prompt-kind

-    Path to the output table if you want to output the table.
+Prompt data class.
+Choose from *cistrome* or *expression*.
+This option is required.

 .. option:: --basedir